German Colony, Haifa: History

 The Templers, a religious Protestant sect formed in southern Germany in the 19th century, settled in Palestine at the urging of their leader, Christoph Hoffmann, in the belief that living in the Holy Land would hasten the second coming of Christ.
 The Templers built a colony in keeping with strict urban planning principles and introduced local industries that brought modernity to Palestine, which had long been neglected by the Ottomans.
 They were the first to organize regular transportation services between Jaffa, Acre and Nazareth, which also allowed for mail delivery.

+Gottlieb Schumacher's parents came from Tübingen, Germany, to Zanesville, Ohio, where he was born.
+His father, Jacob Schumacher, belonged to the German Protestant Temple Society, which founded the German Colony in Haifa, Palestine, in the 1860s.
+After relocating to the Templer colony with his family in 1869, Jacob Schumacher rose to the position of chief architect and builder.
+The Schumacher building was hit by a missile fired from Lebanon on November 17, 2024.
+The building includes the Schumacher Institute, which belongs to the University of Haifa and gathers many collections and books within it.

 In 1874 the Christian denomination of the Temple Society underwent a schism and later envoys of the Evangelical State Church of Prussia's older Provinces successfully proselytised among the schismatics, making up about a third of the colonists.
 Thus the Colony became a place of partisans of two different Christian denominations and their respective congregations.

 While in Germany the Templers were regarded as sectarians, the Evangelical proselytes gained major financial and mental support from German Lutheran and Evangelical church bodies.
 This created an atmosphere of mistrust and envy among the German colonists in Haifa.
 On July 17, 1886, the proselytes appealed to the Supreme Church Council of the State Church of Prussia's older Provinces to be accepted as and helped to found an Evangelical congregation.
 In 1891 the Jerusalemsverein (Association of Jerusalem), a Berlin-based Evangelical charitable organisation to subsidize Protestant activities in the Holy Land, decided to support the new Haifa congregation.